What Is Talent Management? 2024 Career Guide

-Are you considering a career in talent management?
-Learn about different talent management roles, skills you need to succeed, and how to prepare for a career in talent management.
+Learn about different talent management jobs, skills you need to succeed, and talent management courses you can take as you consider a career in talent management.

 As a talent manager, you'll be responsible for identifying, attracting, and retaining your company's best and brightest employees.
-With the job market competitive and the search for top talent fierce, it will be your job to source and recruit talent, onboard new hires, manage personnel performance, and develop careers while also helping to plan succession.
-It’s a comprehensive role with a real impact on your business’s future.
-Read on to learn about the career, how to launch yourself in this field, and more.
+The job market is competitive, and the search for top talent is fierce.
+Companies are turning to social media and artificial intelligence (AI) to help them recruit and retain talent.

 The high-level responsibilities of the role include the following: